oroinc/documentation/user/back-office/system/user-management/oauth-app.rst

 .. begin_oauth1

-Oro applications support oAuth 2.0 credentials authorization grant type to enable connection of third-party applications to the web API.
+Oro applications support OAuth 2.0 credentials authorization grant type to enable connection of third-party applications to the web API.
 To connect a third-party application, you need to add it and configure its pre-generated credentials in the back-office of your Oro application.
-These credentials are managed on user level which enables generation of different credentials for various applications across multiple organizations.
+These credentials are managed on user level which enables generation of different credentials for various applications across multiple organizations (the multi-org functionality is only available in the Enterprise edition).

 Starting Conditions
 ^^^^^^^^^^^^^^^^^^^